Northwestern salamander

 The northwestern salamander (Ambystoma gracile) is a species of mole salamander that inhabits the northwest Pacific coast of North America.
 These fairly large salamanders grow to 8.7 in (220 mm) in length.
 It is found from southeastern Alaska on May Island, through Washington and Oregon south to the mouth of the Gualala River, Sonoma County, California.
 It occurs from sea level to the timberline, but not east of the Cascade Divide.
 Its range includes Vancouver Island in British Columbia and The San Juan Islands, Cypress, Whidbey, Bainbridge, and Vashon Islands in Washington.

 Description

 The egg mass is very firm, it feels much like a brain with a jelly layer around the entire mass.
 The individual eggs are 2 mm diameter with the entire egg mass the size of your fist.
 The egg masses are laid in water about 0.5–2 meters below the surface.

 The hatchlings are 1–35 mm long with feathery gills on the side of the body.
-The juveniles are 16–105 mm long from their snout to vent.
-Adults are 40–107 mm long from their snout to vent.
+The juveniles are long from their snout to vent.
+Adults are long from their snout to vent.